 Stellarium website at:

 program for Linux, Mac or Windows.
 You should also download the

-PDF

-User's Guide.
+PDF Stellarium User's Guide.
 Once you have downloaded both

-the install

-the User's Guide, install Stellarium on
+the install program and the User's Guide, install Stellarium on

 help you!
 You need to follow the instructions for your

 operating system in the User's Guide.
 Unfortunately, we

 can't give you step by step instructions here because they are

-different

-system, and because the program is constantly being updated.
+different for each system, and because the program is

-the program is installed, you'll need to configure it for
+Once the program is installed, you'll need to configure it for

-your

-location.
+your home location.
 You'll also need to set the date and

-time and

-whether you live in an area that uses Daylight
+time and specify whether you live in an area that uses Daylight

 Savings Time.
 In addition, you'll need to pick a city

 nearby city will be close enough, but if you are not near one of

 longitude.
 You can locate your latitude and longitude

 It is probably better (but not absolutely necessary)

 to do these activities after dark so that Stellarium will

 Stellarium installed and configured for your location; the